John Madigan (politician): 2010 federal election

 Madigan won the sixth and last Victorian Senate seat at the 2010 federal election.
 The primary DLP vote in Victoria of 2.3 percent (75,000 votes) was boosted to the 14.3 percent quota required by gaining One Nation, Christian Democratic and Building Australia preferences.
 That gave Madigan a 0.2 percent lead over Steve Fielding of the Family First Party, whose preferences then flowed to Madigan.
 When the Australian Sex Party candidate was excluded, the DLP gained Liberal Democratic Party preferences, overtaking the third Liberal/National candidate and gaining those preferences to win the last seat.
 Madigan became the first DLP senator from Victoria since Frank McManus and Jack Little, who were both defeated at the double-dissolution election in 1974.

 He took his seat in the Senate on 1 July 2011.
 The Labor government of the time held 31 seats, eight short of a majority, with the Greens holding nine seats, giving them the balance of power.
 Madigan's vote was unlikely to be a decider in any Senate division because the votes of Greens bloc, paired with either Labor or the Coalition, were enough to win any Senate vote.

 2016 election

 Due to a double dissolution of parliament in 2016, Madigan was unable to serve his full term in parliament.
-The Manufacturing and Farming party supported Madigan and Mark George as Senate candidates for Victoria in the 2016 federal election.
-He was not re-elected, gaining 0.15% of the total Senate vote in the state.
+In the 2016 federal election, he was not re-elected, gaining 0.15% of the total Senate vote in the state.
 John Madigan's Manufacturing and Farming Party was voluntarily deregistered by the Australian Electoral Commission on 13 September 2016.

 Later years and death

-Madigan joined the Australian Country Party in September 2016.